 Know Where to Look

 The first step in harvesting poke is finding the stuff, and though it grows in all manner of places, this can be quite a hurdle for the newly initiated.
-Despite the fact that pokeweed has a very distinctive look when mature (to a point that it is quite difficult to mistake it for any other plant), you want to harvest this weed in early spring during its youth when it is between about 1 and 2 feet tall, because this is when toxicity levels in the plant are at their lowest.
+Despite the fact that pokeweed has a very distinctive look when mature (to a point that it is quite difficult to mistake it for any other plant), you want to harvest this weed in early spring during its youth when it is between about one to two feet tall, because this is when toxicity levels in the plant are at their lowest.
 Remember to wear gloves!
 At this point in the plant's development, it is completely green and looks like many other large-leafed green plants.

 There are a few tricks, however, in finding optimal spots for growth.
-As I mentioned earlier, pokeweed can be found in most of the Continental U.S. but is more prevalent in the central to eastern states of the South.
+As I mentioned earlier, pokeweed can be found in most of the continental U.S. but is more prevalent in the central to eastern states of the South.
 The following three spots are good places to start.

 - Recently disturbed spots: It likes to grow in any spot that has been disturbed, either naturally or otherwise.
 For example, you can expect the weed to pop up anywhere along fence lines in the spring, especially if the fence line is well-kempt.
 Cleared forest areas, either through natural or unnatural means, are another piece of prime real estate for this plant.